-Details of the Quality Improvement Plan (QIP) were discussed with the practice manager, as part of the inspection process.
+Details of the Quality Improvement Plan (QIP) were discussed with Ms Karen Lapping, lead dental nurse, as part of the inspection process.
 The timescales for completion commence from the date of inspection.

 Enforcement action did not result from the findings of this inspection.